harvardinformatics/AnnotationBRAKER/README.md

 We have found that BRAKER3 frequently outperforms BRAKER1 (see our [preprint](https://www.biorxiv.org/content/10.1101/2024.04.12.589245v2) for results supporting this claim).
 Thus, when RNA-seq data are provided, this workflow runs BRAKER3, i.e there is currently no option to run BRAKER1.

 ## Software requirements
-This workflow runs BRAKER from inside a Singularity container.
-Therefore, you need to do the following:
-1. If you haven't done so already, install Snakemake.
+To get this workflow to work, uou need to install Snakemake.
 We recommend doing this into a conda environment, using a MiniForge python distribution:
 ```bash
 mamba create -n snakemake python=3.11
 mamba activate snakemake